Tropical Storm Dean (2001): Caribbean

 About a day before Dean developed, the National Hurricane Center advised interests in the northern and central Lesser Antilles to monitor the progress of the storm.
 Routine statements issued by the National Hurricane Center warned for the possibility of strong winds and heavy rains.
 However, because Dean formed after it passed the islands, no tropical cyclone warnings or watches were issued.
 The precursor disturbance dropped heavy rainfall on Saint Martin of around 5 in.

 The precursor disturbance to Tropical Storm Dean produced 1.07 in of rain in Saint Thomas, where winds reached 40 mph with gusts to 48 mph.
 On Saint Croix, the system produced 0.49 in of rain and peak wind gusts of 47 mph.
 There, minor flooding was reported.
 Moderate wind gusts downed small trees and branches in Saint Croix and Saint John, and some roads were damaged in Saint John, as well.
 Heavy rains and gusty winds caused power outages throughout the U.S. Virgin Islands.
-The passage of Tropical Storm Dean resulted in minor damage totaling to $20,000 (2001 USD, $24,400 2008 USD).
+The passage of Tropical Storm Dean resulted in minor damage totaling to $20,000 (2001 USD).

 Tropical Storm Dean dropped heavy rainfall across Puerto Rico, peaking at 12.7 in in Salinas.
 Winds were generally light across the island.
 The passage of Dean resulted in widespread flooding in eastern and southern Puerto Rico, collapsing two bridges and one road.
 Several highways were under water, and one car was swept away by the floodwaters.
 The four inside the vehicle were later rescued and unharmed.
 Throughout the island, about 1,320 houses were flooded, and two houses experienced collapsed roofs.
 The rains left various towns without power or water.
 By the night after the storm passed the island, more than 16,000 were without power, while almost 70,000 lacked potable water.
 Over 130 people were evacuated from low-lying areas to hurricane shelters.